-1.0 - 3.0 5800.
+1-3 5800.
 3 hours.
 A supervised, productive and educationally meaningful work experience in a job related to the student's career objective.
 Prerequisite(s): Student must meet employer's requirements and have consent of department.
 May not be used to meet professional field requirements.
 Pass/no pass only.
+Course Typically Offered: On demand.